 Transcoding and gzip

-In order to be eligible for decompressive transcoding, an object must be 1)
+In order for decompressive transcoding to occur, an object must meet two criteria:

-there are two ways to prevent decompressive transcoding from occurring for an object that is otherwise eligible:
+There are two ways to prevent decompressive transcoding from occurring for an object that is otherwise eligible:

 If the request for the object includes an